RX-M/web-public/self-study/cks-mod-6/cks-mod-6-content.md

 Deploying logging and auditing infrastructure and securing all parts of the above phases is essential to improving your cloud-native security stance.
 To learn more about how to perform threat modeling, look through the [CNCF TAG Security project assessment repository on GitHub](https://github.com/cncf/tag-security/tree/main/assessments/projects) to see recommendations made to various projects regarding security improvements.

-## Detect all phases of attack regardless of where it occurs and how it spreads
+# Investigate and identify phases of attack and bad actors within the environment

 Many threats manifest in the following ways: